 - Paint your cooked ornaments.
 Paint them a single colour or paint faces on your ornaments.

-- Add embellishments to your cooked ornaments by gluing on glitter, sequins, buttons, seeds, ribbons, beads etc. You can pick up craft items on the cheap from Spotlight.
+- Add embellishments to your cooked ornaments by glueing on glitter, sequins, buttons, seeds, ribbons, beads etc. You can pick up craft items on the cheap from Spotlight.

 - Press your child’s hand into the dough each year for a handprint ornament keepsake.

-- Use a marker to draw patterns or or write on your ornament.
+- Use a marker to draw patterns or write on your ornament.

 - If you’re super creative, rather than cutting out flat ornaments, use the dough to craft a 3D ornament like an angel or snowman or these absolutely adorable Santa Clauses or this one (with tutorial).
 These will take longer to dry out in the oven.

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.